Kubernetes Course Labs

 The Pod is the basic unit of compute in Kubernetes.
 Pods run containers - it's their job to ensure the container keeps running.

 Pod specs are very simple.
-The minimal YAML needs some metadata, and the name of the container image to run.
+The minimal YAML needs some metadata - like the name of the Pod - and the specification needs a name for the container, and the image to run.

 API specs